 Medications may or may not be used throughout the whole process.
 The decision to prescribe pills to the patient depends on how difficult it is for them to endure the withdrawal stage.
 Some individuals cannot receive drug treatment, though, especially if they entered the facility due to substance abuse.

 Furthermore, there are cases in which the patient may sign up for an inpatient or outpatient rehabilitation program.
 The former means that they need to remain at the center for a fixed amount of time, while the latter entails that they only have to go there a few times a week.
+According to Kathleen Smith, PhD, LPC, “Many people find that intensive outpatient or inpatient treatment is necessary to curb addiction and learn healthy coping strategies for depression.”
 After the treatment, the counselor may ask them to come back for follow-up checkups to avoid setbacks.

 How Much Rehab Costs

 Rehabilitation programs cost a few thousands of dollars, depending on the number of days you sign up to.
 The usual programs last from 30 to 90 days.
 Generally, patients who wish to stay in the center pay more than the outpatients.
 Hence, whether it is you or a loved one who has to get help from an addiction treatment center, you need to consider getting the support of a trustworthy insurance company that can share your expenses.